dashkite/dashkite.com/src/content/legal/content-policy.md

 We have a variety of ways of enforcing our rules, including, but not limited to

-- Asking you nicely to knock it off
-- Asking you less nicely
-- Temporary or permanent suspension of accounts
-- Removal of privileges from, or adding restrictions to, accounts
+- Requesting that you be mindful of, and follow, them
+- Temporarily or permanently suspending your access or privileges
-- Removal of content
+- Removing your content